fridanco/WA2-TicketSystem/README.md

 Keep-alive = false, timeout = default

+As expected the projected throughput is lower than the above cases (without DB check) since the server has to perform an additional check.
+The DB communication is particularly expensive since it needs to communicate with the storage which has low transfer speeds (especially in random reads/writes).

 ![Graph](server/src/main/kotlin/it/polito/wa2/g17/csv_creator/throughput_db=true.svg)

 ___

 Keep-alive = false, timeout = 100ms

-Error rate increased from 50% to 70%, no significant increase in throughput since the timeout most likely occurs while the DB check is in progress so resource contention does not improve.
+20% of packets lost, 70% of packets are erroneous.
+It is interesting that most of the requests that time out are "correct" requests.
+This means that most of the delay is caused by the DB because most of the "incorrect" packets never reach the DB check and therefore return an HTTP 403 code much quicker.
+There is no significant increase in throughput since the timeout most likely occurs while the DB check is in progress so resource contention does not improve.

 ![Graph](server/src/main/kotlin/it/polito/wa2/g17/csv_creator/throughput_db=true_timeout=100.svg)